School Employees Fund

 - Annual Report to the Fund Participants – 2019-2020 (PDF)

 - Annual Report to the Fund Participants – 2018-2019 (PDF)

 - Annual Report to the Fund Participants – 2017-2018 (PDF)

 - Annual Report to the Fund Participants – 2016-2017 (PDF)

 - DE 938SEF – Quarterly Return Adjustment Form for School Employers (PDF)

 - DE 9423 – Quarterly Contribution Return for School Employers (PDF)

 - DE 231SEF – Employment for the School Employees Fund (PDF)

 - DE 3450SEF – Claims Management Handbook for School Employers (PDF)

-For information about the UI benefits paid to your former employees, visit:
+For UI benefits paid to your former employees, refer to: